neo4jrb/activegraph/README.md

 ### Documentation

-All new documentation will be done via our [readthedocs](http://neo4jrb.readthedocs.org) site, though some old documentation has yet to be moved from our [wiki](https://github.com/neo4jrb/neo4j/wiki) (also there is the [neo4j-core wiki](https://github.com/neo4jrb/neo4j-core/wiki))
+All new documentation will be done via our [readthedocs](http://neo4jrb.readthedocs.org) site, though some old documentation has yet to be moved from our [wiki](https://github.com/neo4jrb/neo4j/wiki)

 ### Contact Us